 I rarely recommend anything more than a 2-day split, like an upper/lower split, or the X-Split.
 However, you can go that route if you’re really into resistance training and want to do it more frequently.

-For instance research indicates that you get better results doing an exercise for 1 set, spread out over three days a week, than you do doing 3 sets for one day a week.
+For instance, research indicates that you get better results doing an exercise for 1 set, spread out over three days a week, than you do doing 3 sets for one day a week.

 If you waited a week until your next training bout a week later, like many bodybuilding programs recommend, you will be losing strength and gains for days after the initial adaptation, before your next bout.

 Frankly most of those programs are designed with geared (read: steroid users) trainees in mind, where the program doesn’t matter nearly as much as the gear.
 You can thrash your body on gear every single set and still recover, that doesn't happen for the rest of us.

 For normal trainees, training more consistently but with less volume provides a more constant stimulus which generally leads to a better result in most people — at least until you’re so advanced you’re competing in a bodybuilding show or powerlifting competition…